colageyo/slackr/README.md

 - server.py contains the Flask server
 - server contains all backend files
 - frontend/node_modules contains all frontend files
-- documentation contains all documentation associated with the project
+- documentation contains detailed outlines of the project